Home » Recipe Index » Chicken Recipes

 Most of the ingredients for this dish are things you’ll find at your regular supermarket, otherwise, I offer easy substitutions.

-• Shaoxing wine (you can substitute sake, dry sherry, dry white wine, or even beer).
+• Shaoxing wine.
+If you don't have it, you can substitute sake, dry sherry, dry white wine, or even beer.
 You can buy Shaoxing wine at Asian markets or online.

-• Oil for frying (any neutral-flavored, high-smoke-point oil like safflower, sunflower seed, peanut, corn, canola, or vegetable oil)
+• Oil for frying.
+Use any neutral-flavored, high-smoke-point oil like avocado, safflower, sunflower, peanut, corn, canola, or vegetable oil.

-• Red or green chile peppers (you can use serrano, fresno, jalapeno, or another chile.
-If you don’t want the dish to be spicy, use green or red bell pepper instead)
+• Red or green chile peppers.
+You can use serrano, fresno, jalapeno, or other chilis.
+If you don’t want the dish to be spicy, use green or red bell pepper instead of hot chilis.

-• Szechuan Pepper Salt or Sichuan Pepper Salt (make your own using the linked recipe or find it at an Asian market or buy Szechuan pepper-salt online).
+• Sichuan pepper and salt.
+You can make your own Szechuan Pepper Salt or you can buy Szechuan pepper-salt online or in an Asian grocery store..
 You can also skip this and just use kosher salt and ground white pepper or ground black pepper.

 How do you make it?